 When: Mon – Fri: 9am – 4pm

-Rollercade is the very first indoor roller-skating amusement park in Cape Town.
+Rollercade is the very first venue for indoor roller skating in Cape Town.
 It has provided a safe space to relearn your juvenescence skills or to continue your current endeavour (depending on your age) without worrying about oncoming cars, pedestrians, or judgement from fellow roller-skaters.

 Bookings are essential to participate in the roller sessions.
 If you find yourself in a tiresome mood, there is an additional gaming arcade area and pool tables to enjoy while you catch your breath.